Beginners’ Google Analytics - How do I link AdWords and Analytics?

 What does linking AdWords and Analytics do?

 Whilst your AdWords campaign dashboard is awesome at giving you an insight into the efficiency of your ads, you need to link AdWords with Google Analytics to really understand how effective they are.
-Fundamentally, this enables you to see the full customer cycle - from how a visitor interacts with your marketing efforts (e.g. seeing ad impressions, or ad clicks), to converting on your site.
+Fundamentally, this enables you to see the full customer cycle - from how a visitor interacts with your digital marketing efforts (e.g. seeing ad impressions, or ad clicks), to converting on your site.
 This conversion is, essentially, the percentage of users who undertake a desired action on your site - they complete a goal.
 For instance, making a purchase, signing up for your newsletter or downloading content.

 NOTE.
 Linking AdWords and Analytics should be pretty straightforward BUT you do need to make sure you have admin access to both platforms first.
 So, if any of the following steps don’t work, then go back and check your level of access.